Open-Finance-Lab/RLSolver_Contest_2025/Task1/README.md

 | `dataset/` | **Graphs for training / evaluation**|
 | `Example Env/Maxcut.py` | A *single-file*, Gym-compatible environment (`MaxCutEnv`) showcasing the state, action and reward design. |
 | `Baseline/` | Reference solvers and helper scripts.
 Implementations of **ECO-DQN** and **S2V-DQN** (paper: <https://arxiv.org/abs/1909.04063>).|

+## Other Method

+More info and methods can be found at <https://github.com/Open-Finance-Lab/RLSolver/tree/master?tab=readme-ov-file#methods>